top of page

 Special Considerations for Different Materials

 1. Bare Wood: Porous wood needs cleaning, sanding, and a wood primer to prevent paint from soaking in, ensuring a smooth surface instead of a patchy one.
+Properly preparing wood surfaces, including exterior wood, by cleaning, sanding, and priming is essential for durability and a smooth finish.

 2. Metal Surfaces: Remove corrosion with chemical stripping or abrasive blasting, then apply a rust-inhibiting primer to stop future rust—less concern for peeling paint, more for longevity.
+Proper preparation of bare metal surfaces, including cleaning, removing rust, and ensuring dryness, is crucial for optimal paint or coating adhesion and corrosion resistance.

 3. Previously Painted Surfaces: If existing coatings are intact, light sanding boosts adhesion.
 For peeling paint or old coatings, scrape and sand thoroughly—completely removed loose paint ensures a solid base—then prime.
+Make sure the prepared surface is clean and ready for new paint, especially on an exterior surface.

 4. Glossy Surfaces: These resist paint unless dulled with sanding or power tool cleaning, followed by a bonding primer for a sound surface ready to hold new paint.